jotamarco/jotamarco.github.io/_pages/publications.md

 ![](/images/calendar24.png) **2023**

+T. Esteves, B. Pereira, R. Oliveira, J.M.C.
+Silva, J. Paulo, **CRIBA: A Tool for Comprehensive Analysis of Cryptographic Ransomware’s I/O Behavior**, in The 42nd International Symposium on Reliable Distributed Systems (SRDS 2023).

 R. Monteiro and J.M.C.
 Silva, **Flexcomm Simulator: Exploring Energy Flexibility in Software Defined Networks with ns-3**, in The Workshop on ns-3 (WNS3), 2023.

 P. Moreira, A. Ribeiro, and J.M.C.
 Silva, **AGE: Automatic Performance Evaluation of API Gateways**, in The 28th IEEE Symposium on Computers and Communications (ISCC), 2023.

 J. Mendes, S. Lima, P. Carvalho, and JMC Silva, **Impact of traffic sampling on LRD estimation**, in The 11st World Conference on Information Systems and Technologies (WorldCist), 2023.

+W.R.
+Cardoso, J.M.C.
+Silva, A. Ribeiro, **An Expert System as an Awaredess Toll to Prevent Social Engineering Attacks in Public Organizations**, in the International Journal on Cybernetics & Informatics (IJCI), Vol.12, Nº5, 2023.

 ![](/images/calendar24.png) **2022**